-Nasdaq fights for record as NYC enters Phase 4 of coronavirus reopening
+Nasdaq grabs new record, S&P turns positive for 2020

 |NIKOLA

-U.S. Treasurys gained, pushing the yield on the 10-year note down by 2.1 basis points to 0.607 percent.
+U.S. Treasurys gained, pushing the yield on the 10-year note down to 0.619 percent.

 CLICK HERE TO READ MORE ON FOX BUSINESS